byuflowlab/FastMultipole/docs/src/guided_examples.md

 In addition to the getters and setters listed above, each system struct must be overloaded with three additional methods.
 In `gravitational.jl`, these are they are overloaded as follows.

 ```@example guidedex
+# determine the number of bodies contained by the system
 FastMultipole.get_n_bodies(g::Gravitational) = length(g.bodies)

+# determine the float-type used by the system
 Base.eltype(::Gravitational{TF}) where TF = TF

+# return all data structures required to define a single body
 FastMultipole.buffer_element(g::Gravitational) = (deepcopy(g.bodies[1]),zeros(eltype(g),52))
 ```

+Note that the last of these functions, `buffer_element`, can return a tuple of values in case multiple data structures are required to define a single body.

 ### Non-required Functionality